 Badminton Tournament This tournament style game will pair you and your buddy with another team.
 Win the match and face another worthy opponent.
 Last team standing wins!
 Sign up is at the SPL meeting on Wednesday.
 Participation counts for the All Camp Challenge.
 Disc Golf Course There were way too many trees in camp to build a traditional golf course.
 As a result a Frisbee golf course was constructed for your enjoyment.
 Contact the Sports Director for details; you are welcome to bring your own disc.
 Disc Golf Masters Tournament Come down to the Torin Bond Disc Golf Course with a buddy and enjoy a game of disc golf on our beautiful 18 hole course.
 The winner will be presented with the official SEQ Green Jacket.
 Frisbee Tournament Units compete against each other for the title of Frisbee Champion, with the winning team playing against the staff on Thursday!
 Units can enter up to two teams with seven Scouts each and unlimited substitutions.
 Participation counts for the All Camp Challenge.
+Gaga Ball Competition The Gaga Ball Competition is a fast-paced and exciting game played in the official Sequassen Gaga pit.
+The last Scout standing by avoiding being hit by the ball wins.
 Hermit Pilgrimage Long ago - before your Mom or Dad were born - a hermit made Sequassen his home.
 He's gone but his legacy lives on.
 Visit his grave.
 Learn all about it.
 Lawn Games Enjoy an evening on Clark Field with various backyard games including CanJam, Cornhole, Bocci, etc. Bring a buddy and meet new friends.
 Pick Up Sports Open / Open Sports Field Sports and Wellness Area Director organizes pick-up games of various sports and activities.
 When Clark Field is not being used for camp program, your troop can play the game of their choice.
 The field is lighted until 8:00pm most evenings.
 Volleyball Tournament Units compete against each other for the title of Volleyball Champion.
 Units can enter up to two teams with six Scouts each and unlimited substitutions!